A Commitment to Good Governance

 Steamships has adopted the following governance structure:

-Directors’ attendance at the Board and relevant Board Committee meetings during 2024 is as follows:
+Directors’ attendance at the Board and relevant Board Committee meetings during 2025 was as follows:

-Steamships complied with the Australian Stock Exchange Corporate Governance Principles & Recommendations (the fourth edition) during the twelve months ended 31 December 2024 as well as PNGX Corporate Governance Principles, except as disclosed below.
+Steamships complied with the Australian Stock Exchange Corporate Governance Principles & Recommendations (the fourth edition) during the twelve months ended 31 December 2025 as well as the PNGX Corporate Governance Principles, except as disclosed below.
 References noted below as “ASX CGS Principles” align to this document.

 Principle 1 / Lay Solid Foundations for Management and Oversight

 The Company makes careful and appropriate enquiries before appointing a director or senior executive (in accordance with ASX CGS Principles 1.2) and provides shareholders with all the information in its possession it considers material to the decision to elect or re-elect a director.
 The Company also has a written contractual agreement with each of its directors’ and senior executives (ASX CGS Principles 1.3).
-During 2024 the Chairman of the board conducted a performance evaluation of the board, its committees, and the directors.
-In addition, performance evaluations for all senior executives were carried out during 2024 (ASX CGS Principles 1.6 and 1.7); such reviews include financial and non-financial targets as well as multi-annual strategic objectives
+During 2025 the Chairman of the board conducted a performance evaluation of the Board, its committees, and the directors.
+In addition, performance evaluations for all senior executives were carried out during 2025 (ASX CGS Principles 1.6 and 1.7); such reviews include financial and non-financial targets as well as multi-annual strategic objectives.

 Principle 2 / Structure the Board to be Effective and Add Value

-While the Board maintains overall responsibility for the systems of internal control and monitors their effectiveness, it is assisted in discharging its responsibilities by the Audit Committee, composed of a non-executive chairperson (who represents a significant shareholder) and two independent non-executive members.
-Except as disclosed above, the Audit Committee is structured in accordance with ASX CGS principles and recommendation 4.1 and 7.1 The charter is disclosed on Steamships' website.
+While the Board maintains overall responsibility for the systems of internal control and monitors their effectiveness, it is assisted in discharging its responsibilities by the Audit Committee, composed of a nonexecutive chairperson and two independent non-executive members.
+Except as disclosed above, the Audit Committee is structured in accordance with ASX CGS Principles 4.1 and 7.1.
+The charter is disclosed on Steamships' website.

 Steamships follows the Global Reporting Initiative, a worldwide corporate sustainability transparency initiative, and since 2017 has adopted the G4 guidelines.

-ASX CGS principles and recommendation 2.4 states that “a majority of the board of a listed entity should be independent directors”.
+ASX CGS Principles 2.4 states that “a majority of the board of a listed entity should be independent Directors”.
 As mentioned above, the Company does not meet this recommendation.
-However, given the nature of the shareholding and the nature of its operations in PNG, the board considers the current composition as appropriate.
+However, given the nature of the Company's shareholding and its operations in PNG, the Board considers the current composition as appropriate.

-New directors are inducted onto the board through a series of briefings from fellow directors (including the managing director and finance director).
+New Directors are inducted onto the Board through a series of briefings from fellow directors (including the Managing Director and Finance Director).
 The Chairman regularly assesses the need for continuing professional development, and makes training available to the directors, with a view to seeking to ensure that all directors have the skills and knowledge to perform their roles having regard to governance and ethics matters, and the industries in which the Company is involved.
-This is accordance with ASX CGS principles and recommendation 2.6.
+This is accordance with ASX CGS Principles 2.6.

-During 2024, management of Steamships and its divisions reported to the Board of Directors and to the Audit Committee on the effectiveness of its risk management systems and performance in managing material business risks.
+During 2025, management of Steamships and its divisions reported to the Board and to the Audit Committee on the effectiveness of its risk management systems and performance in managing material business risks.
 Steamships’ Strategic Planning Committee also formally reviews divisional risk registers and the corporate risk register as part of its annual strategic review.

 Principle 3 / Instill a Culture of Acting Lawfully, Ethically and Responsibly

-Steamships’ Code of Conduct (the Code) is based on the Company’s values and behaviours.
+Steamships’ Code of Conduct (the Code) sets out the Company’s values and model behaviours.
 It represents a commitment to uphold ethical practices as well as comply with legal and regulatory requirements and deal with potential conflicts of interest.
-The Code applies to all employees and extends to directors and senior executives.
-It is disclosed on the Company’s website and is reviewed annually by the Audit Committee (in accordance with ASX CGS principles and recommendation 3.1 and 3.2).
+The Code applies to all employees and extends to Directors and senior executives.
+It is disclosed on the Company’s website and is reviewed annually by the Audit Committee (in accordance with ASX CGS Principles 3.1 and 3.2).
 In accordance with Principle 3.2(b) the Board is informed of material breaches of the code.

 Other policies underpin the Code and include health, safety and environment (disclosed on the Company’s website), sustainability, anti-violence, drug and alcohol abuse, vehicle usage, cyber security, discipline and grievance and learning and development.
 The Code is signed by new joiners and is aligned to the Basic Rights as specified in the Constitution of the Independent State of Papua New Guinea.
 Proven material breaches of the Code result in termination of employment.

-Steamships recognises the importance of the accuracy and integrity of its financial reports and has the structure in place to achieve this.
+Steamships recognises the importance of the accuracy and integrity of its financial reports and seeks to put in place structures to achieve this.
 The Audit Committee meets frequently (four times p.a. with two of these meetings being to review and approve the disclosure of interim and annual results and financial statements).
 The Audit Committee holds regular meetings with the external auditors (with and without senior management present).

 The Audit Committee is responsible for the appointment, performance, and independence of the external auditors.
 PwC were re-appointed following a tender process in 2020.
 It is a practice of PwC that the engagement partner rotates after five years.